 general, non-binding, statement of the terms under which Digital Fantasy Fiction publishes submissions but is superseded by the Publishing Agreement and DFP League terms and conditions that will be provided for review and agreement prior to publication and payment.

 Authors are paid one (1) cent per word in United States dollars ($0.01 USD) based on final proofread word count.
 Accepted submissions are paid 100% on final proofreading, regardless of actual or proposed publication date.
 Payment is via PayPal.
 There are no fees, charges, or expenses of any kind charged to the author by the publisher; however, transaction, exchange rate, or banking fees charged by PayPal or third party banks are the responsibility of the author.

-We buy exclusive second world rights to a stand-alone short story and one anthology, in the English language and any electronic, audio (full anthology only), and print format, with a twelve (12) month no new use clause.
+We buy exclusive second world rights to a stand-alone short story and one anthology, in the English language and any electronic, audio, and print format, with a twelve (12) month no new use clause.
 (You must agree not to reuse or republish the selected Work for a period of 12 months from first payment; but existing publications [excluding stand-alone digital/on-line versions free or paid] are fine but subject to disclosure.)
 Rights apply only to a specific short story release and one anthology, not general use of a work.
-The publishing agreement also allows for publication by the author of the work in an established and recognized "best of" anthology at any time with notice to Digital of the same.
+The publishing agreement also allows for publication of the work in an established and recognized "best of" anthology at any time with notice to Digital of the same.

 The work is initially published digitally exclusively for Amazon e-books and subsequently in a collection of stories as a digital and print anthology via Amazon Create Space.
 We provide proofreading and formatting at our cost.
 No additional (or very light) editing will be performed on your work prior to publication.
 You may be provided with a copy of the proofreading changes prior to publication, but your consent is not required.
 However, no substantive content changes will be made without the consent of the Author.

 Authors must warrant, state, represent, and agree that the author